Viasur72/apexLWCBitcoinCurrencyConverter/README.md

 If you have any issues you can just rename converterMockResponse1 and converterMockResponse2 to .json and after that you can  add them to you static resources.

-**IMPORTA NOTE: Make sure you import to the Race Code obejct the data that is on the RateCodeInitialData file!
+**IMPORTA NOTE: Make sure you import to the Race Code object the data that is on the RateCodeInitialData file!**